seymaguleryuz/radical-group.github.io/_projects/ccc.md

 permalink: /projects/CCC
-abstract: "The Campus Compute Cooperative (CCC) Project is a high-risk, novel, distributed computing exemplar project to demonstrate and investigate new ways of federating campus computing capabilities"
+abstract: "The Campus Compute Cooperative (CCC) Project is a high-risk, novel, distributed computing exemplar project to demonstrate and investigate new ways of federating campus computing capabilities."
 status: active
 ---